Part V

 The Distortion: The Lover becomes the Consumer.
 The Child becomes the Despot.
 Idealization flips instantly to devaluation because the nervous system cannot hold the tension of nuance.

-The Impact: Relational whiplash: a frantic pull for closeness that can flip into rage when fear spikes.
+The Impact: Relational whiplash follows: a frantic pull for closeness that can flip into rage when fear spikes.
 The field floods with intensity that pressures others into co-regulation.

-The Healing Move: Building the Form Body.
-Strengthening the container.
-Learning to tolerate the sensation of “aloneness” without collapsing into “abandonment.”
+The Healing Move: Build the Form Body, strengthen the container, and learn to tolerate the sensation of “aloneness” without collapsing into “abandonment.”

 3. The Iron Grip (Rigidity of the Form Body)